Overnight Newborn Care

 -

 It's best to contact me as early as possible to ensure availability, especially if you would like to guarantee services on/around your EDD.
-As a highly sought after newborn care specialist in Tampa, I tend to book up 3-6+ months in advance.
-However, I will do my best to accommodate last-minute requests whenever possible, or refer you to a trusted colleague.
+As a highly sought out newborn care specialist, I tend to book up 6+ months in advance.
+However, I will do my best to accommodate last-minute requests whenever possible.

 -

-A Night Nanny, on the other hand, typically doesn’t process additional training, education, and knowledge in newborn care, feeding, and development beyond basic knowledge, and they offer more “basic” baby care, with no extra assistance in establishing healthy sleep habits, feeding support, parent education, and so on.
+A Night Nanny, on the other hand, typically doesn’t process additional training, education, and knowledge in newborn care, feeding, and development beyond basic knowledge, and they offer more “basic” baby care, with no extra assistance in establishing healthy sleep habits, feeding support, and parent education.

 In summary, a Newborn Care Specialist provides broader, specialized support, while a Night Nanny offers more basic baby care.